cy6erskunk/q-n-a/docs/Organisational-rules.md

 - All pistes --------------

-Olympic Games Mandatory for all phases of the Olympic competition October 2024
+Olympic Games Mandatory for all phases of the Olympic competition

-33

-FIE

 # Chapter 3